javascript-tutorial/server/README.md

 The replacement script only operates on strings, not other graphics, so a long translated string may not fit the picture.

-If you notice that, you usually can adjust the translation to make it shorter.
-Besides, most pictures have some extra space for longer text, so a slight increase doesn't harm.
+Most pictures have some extra space for longer text, so a slight increase doesn't harm, but sometimes that happens.

+Usually, you should adjust the translated text, make it shorter to fit.

 If your translated string absolutely must be longer and doesn't fit, let me know, I can adjust the picture.